-FBD Insurance had a solvency level of 78.1% of net premium earned at the end of 2013, up from 73.8% at the end of 2012 which represents 387% (2012: 367%) of the minimum solvency margin, and a reserving ratio of 235% (2012: 232%).
-FBD had a healthy surplus over best estimate and a €46.5m positive run-off of prior-year claims reserves in 2013, continuing the Group's long history of recording positive run-offs on its claims reserves.
+FBD Insurance had a solvency level of 67.6% (2013: 78.1%) of net premium earned at the end of 2014 which represents 343% of the minimum solvency margin and a reserving ratio of 251% (2013: 235%).
+FBD continues to have a prudent surplus over best estimate as at 31 December 2014.
+Run-off of the prior year outstanding claims was a positive €15.5m during 2014.

-In line with all European insurers, FBD Insurance is preparing for the introduction of the new Solvency II regulations which are to come into effect on 1 January 2016.
-FBD Insurance has calculated its solvency capital requirement on the basis that Solvency II, as currently proposed, was effective at 31 December 2013.
-The results showed that FBD Insurance had excess capital over the expected requirement.
+In line with all European insurers, FBD Insurance is preparing for the introduction of Solvency II regulations which are to come into effect on 1 January 2016.
+FBD Insurance has calculated its solvency capital requirement on the basis that Solvency II, as currently proposed, was effective at 31 December 2014 and the results show